-- a working relationship with UNHCR. - a proven track record in providing proposed assistance both in the sector and specified location.

-- evidence of coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as - where possible - local authorities. - an emphasis on the outcome or impact of program activities. - a strong sustainability plan, involving eventual transfer to local leadership, where feasible. - where applicable, adherence to PRM's Principles for Refugee Protection in Urban Areas; and - an understanding of and sensitivity to conflict dynamics in the program location.
+- a working relationship with UNHCR. - a proven track record in providing proposed assistance both in the sector and specified location. - evidence of coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as where possible local authorities. - an emphasis on the outcome or impact of program activities. - a strong sustainability plan, involving local capacity building, where feasible. - where applicable, adherence to PRM's Principles for Refugee Protection in Urban Areas; and - an understanding of and sensitivity to conflict dynamics in the program location.